angelromarco04/MyNotes/CS/OS/data/24_control.md

 ---
 ## Long Term Scheduler (LTS)

+- Functions
 	- Its function is to admit new jobs in the system (to become processes).
 	- Transfers from the `new` queue to the `ready` queue.
+- Decisions
 	- It must decide if the OS can accept more processes.
 	- Limits the level of multi-programing (number of processes in memory)
-- Tries to balance the number of CPU and I/O intensive processes in the STS.
+	- Balances the number of CPU and I/O intensive processes in the STS.
+-
+- Low invocation frequency with computationally intensive algorithms.
 ---
 ## Mid term scheduler (MTS)

+---
+## Short term scheduler (STS)

 ---
 ## Process Switching